177 results found

 The antifungal effects of the novel triazole, PC1244, designed for topical or inhaled administration, againstA. fumigatushave been tested in a range ofin vitroandin vivostudies.
 PC1244 demonstrated potent antifungal activities against clinicalA. fumigatusisolates (N=96) with a MIC range of 0.016--0.25 μg/ml, whereas the MIC range for voriconazole was 0.25--0.5 μg/ml.
 PC1244 was a strong tight-binding inhibitor of recombinantA. fumigatusCYP51A and CYP51B (sterol 14α-demethylase) enzymes and strongly inhibited ergosterol synthesis inA. fumigatuswith an IC50of 8 nM.
 PC1244 was effective against a broad spectrum of pathogenic fungi (MIC ranged from <0.0078∼2 μg/ml), especially onAspergillus terreus,Trichophyton rubrum,Candida albicans,Candida glabrata,Candida krusei,Cryptococcus gattii,Cryptococcus neoformans and Rhizopus oryzaePC1244 also proved to be quickly absorbed into bothA. fumigatushyphae and bronchial epithelial cells, producing persistent antifungal effects.
 In addition, PC1244 showed fungicidal activity (MFC, 2 μg/ml), which was 8-fold more potent than voriconazole.In vivo, once daily intranasal administration of PC1244 (3.2 ∼ 80μg/mL) to temporarily neutropenic, immunocompromised mice 24h after inoculation with itraconazole-susceptibleA. fumigatussubstantially reduced fungal load in the lung, galactomannan in serum and circulating inflammatory cytokines.
 Furthermore, 7 days extended prophylaxis with PC1244 showed superiorin vivoeffects when compared against 1 day of prophylactic treatment, suggesting accumulation of the effects of PC1244.
 Thus, PC1244 has the potential to be a novel therapy for the treatment ofA. fumigatusinfection in the lungs of humans.

-Rhodes J, Abdolrasouli A, Farrer RA, et al., 2018, Genomic epidemiology of the UK outbreak of the emerging human fungal pathogen Candida auris, EMERGING MICROBES & INFECTIONS, Vol: 7, ISSN: 2222-1751
+Rhodes JL, Abdolrasouli A, Farrer R, et al., 2018, Genomic epidemiology of the UK outbreak of the emerging human fungal pathogen Candida auris, Emerging Microbes and Infections, Vol: 7, ISSN: 2222-1751

-Bates KA, Clare FC, O'Hanlon S, et al., 2018, Amphibian chytridiomycosis outbreak dynamics are linked with host skin bacterial community structure, NATURE COMMUNICATIONS, Vol: 9, ISSN: 2041-1723
+Bates K, Clare F, O'Hanlon S, et al., 2018, Amphibian chytridiomycosis outbreak dynamics are linked with host skin bacterial community structure, Nature Communications, Vol: 9, ISSN: 2041-1723

-Fisher M, Ghosh P, Shelton J, et al., 2018, Development and worldwide use of a non-lethal and minimal population-level impact protocols for the isolation of chytrids from amphibians
+Fisher M, Ghosh P, Shelton J, et al., 2018, Development and worldwide use of a non-lethal and minimal population-level impact protocols for the isolation of chytrids from amphibians, Publisher: bioRxiv

 Parasitic chytrid fungi have emerged as a significant threat to amphibian species worldwide, necessitating the development of techniques to isolate these pathogens into sterile culture for research purposes.
 However, early methods of isolating chytrids from their hosts relied on killing amphibians.
 We modified a pre-existing protocol for isolating chytrids from infected animals to use toe clips and biopsies from toe webbing rather than euthanizing hosts, and distributed the protocol to interested researchers worldwide as part of the BiodivERsA project RACE; here called the RML protocol.
 In tandem, we developed a lethal procedure for isolating chytrids from tadpole mouthparts.
 Reviewing a database of use a decade after their inception, we find that these methods have been widely applied across at least 5 continents, 23 countries and in 62 amphibian species, and have been successfully used to isolate chytrids in remote field locations.
 Isolation of chytrids by the non-lethal RML protocol occured in 18% of attempts with 207 fungal isolates and three species of chytrid being recovered.
 Isolation of chytrids from tadpoles occured in 43% of attempts with 334 fungal isolates of one species (Batrachochytrium dendrobatidis) being recovered.
 Together, these methods have resulted in a significant reduction and refinement of our use of threatened amphibian species and have improved our ability to work with this important group of emerging fungal pathogens.